utdata/rwdir/docs/07-plots.md

 - **data**: which data you are pulling from for the chart.
 - **aesthetics**: describes how to apply specific data to the plot.
 What is on x axis, what is on y axis, for starters.
-- **geometries**: the shape the data is going to take. lines, columns, points.
+- **geometries**: the shape the data is going to take on the graph. lines, columns, points.
 - **scales**: any transformations we might make on the data.
 - **layers**: how we might layer multiple geometries over top of each other to reveal new information.
 - **facets**: how we might graph many elements of the same data set in the same space.